-1 Section 1.
+Section 1.
 Short title.
-This act shall be known as the "safe staffing 2 for hospital care act".
+This act shall be known and may be cited as the "safe staffing for hospital care act".

-§ 2.
+the "safe staffing for hospital care act". § 2.
 Legislative findings and intent.
-The legislature hereby finds and 3 declares that the state has a substantial interest in assuring that delivery of healthcare services to patients in healthcare facilities located within this state is adequate and safe and that healthcare facilities retain sufficient nursing staff so as to promote optimal 7 healthcare outcomes.
+The legislature hereby finds and declares that the state has a substantial interest in assuring that delivery of healthcare services to patients in healthcare facilities located within this state is adequate and safe and that healthcare facilities retain sufficient nursing staff so as to promote optimal healthcare outcomes.
 Recent changes in our healthcare delivery system are resulting in a higher acuity level among patients in healthcare 10 facilities.
 Inadequate hospital staffing results in dangerous medical 11 errors and patient infections.
-Inadequate and poorly monitored nurse 12 staffing practices can adversely impact the health of patients who enter 13 hospitals and outpatient emergency and surgical centers.
-A substantial 14 number of nurses indicate that hospital-patient acuity measurements are 15 inadequate and that many hospitals rarely, if ever, staff according to an acuity measurement tool.
-Hospital nurses work substantial overtime 17 hours and nurses working twelve-hour shifts work the most additional overtime hours per week.
-Mandatory overtime and lengthy work hours for 18 direct-care nurses constitute a threat to the health and safety of 19 20 patients, adversely impact the general well-being of nurses and result in greater turnover, which increases long-term shortage of nursing 22 personnel.
-Establishing staffing standards will ensure that healthcare facilities throughout the state operate in a manner that guarantees the 24 public safety and the delivery of quality healthcare services.
-The 25 intent of this act is to protect the health and safety of the residents of New York state by ensuring adequate protection and care for patients in healthcare facilities.
+Inadequate and poorly monitored nurse staffing practices can adversely impact the health of patients who enter 13 hospitals and outpatient emergency and surgical centers.
+A substantial 14 number of nurses indicate that hospital-patient acuity measurements are 15 inadequate and that many hospitals rarely, if ever, staff according to 16 an acuity measurement tool.
+Hospital nurses work substantial overtime hours and nurses working twelve-hour shifts work the most additional 17 overtime hours per week.
+Mandatory overtime and lengthy work hours for 18 direct-care nurses constitute a threat to the health and safety of 19 20 patients, adversely impact the general well-being of nurses and result 21 in greater turnover, which increases long-term shortage of nursing 22 personnel.
+Establishing staffing standards will ensure that healthcare 23 facilities throughout the state operate in a manner that guarantees the 24 public safety and the delivery of quality healthcare services.
+The

-EXPLANATION--Matter in italics (underscored) is new; matter in brackets [-] is old law to be omitted.
+EXPLANATION--Matter in $\underline{italics}$ (underscored) is new; matter in brackets [-] is old law to be omitted.

-LBD02143-01-7
+LBD03359-01-3